LukeShead/Glossary-of-Tech-Terms/README.md

 #### 9. Product owner- This is the role in the team that has the job of increasing and maximizing the value in an item, for example adding more functions or advertising using business.

-#### 10. Scrum Team- This may be simple, but it is the most important part of a scrum, this is the team that will complete this project, now this will involve the whole team and everyone will have their own jobs within the project that they can all trust each other to complete and work together to finish the project on time, all of this means that the projects can be successful and the customer can be satisfied.
+#### 10. Scrum Team- This may be simple, but it is the most important part of a scrum, this is the team that will complete this project, this will involve the whole team and everyone will have their own jobs within the project that they can all trust each other to complete and work together to finish the project on time, all of this means that the projects can be successful and the customer can be satisfied.

-### After all that is the whole point of a scrum project.